sharat87/prestige/README.markdown

 ## Developing

-Please ensure you have Node >= v14 (with yarn) and Python >= v3.8 (with pip) before trying the following commands.
-I recommend using `asdf-vm` for this, and the project includes a `.tool-versions` file.
-So, if you have `asdf` already setup, you can just do `asdf install` in this repo and you'll have the correct versions of Node and Python.
+Please ensure you have NodeJS (with yarn) and Python (with pip), of versions as specified in the [`.tool-versions`](https://github.com/sharat87/prestige/blob/master/.tool-versions) file, before trying the following commands.
+I recommend using `asdf-vm` for this, which integrates with the `.tool-versions` file.
+So, if you have `asdf` already setup, you can just do `asdf install` in this repo and you'll have the correct versions of NodeJS and Python.

 The project contains a `manage` script and a `supervisord.conf` file that make getting started with development quite easy.
 Here's a quick summary:

 1. `./manage start` &mdash; Starts a supervisor daemon, with all servers needed for Prestige to be running.
 	All servers are started in dev mode, with auto-reload on, along with a small web UI from supervisor, to monitor the running processes and view their logs.
 	See output of `./manage start` for details.
+	Logs are also available in the `logs` folder.
 1. `./manage stop` &mdash; Stops and shuts down supervisor daemon, along with all the dev processes.
 1. `./manage test-*` &mdash; Test frontend/backend/e2e (depending on what's in place of `*`).
 1. `./manage build-*` &mdash; Build frontend/backend/docs (depending on what's in place of `*`).